 Meanwhile, broader educational challenges continue to emerge.
 Many students enter college without having read full books or written extended essays.
-Now, with AI at their fingertips, they’re outsourcing more and more of their learning.
+Now, with AI in education at their fingertips, they’re outsourcing more and more of their learning.

 But AI is not the root cause of these issues.
 Rather, it’s accelerating problems that have been building for years.
 Two major trends have played a significant role: